openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/frontend-glossary.rst

   Module Federation
     Module federation is a method that allows separate JavaScript builds to share code at runtime, forming a single application, while maintaining build and deployment independence.
 While not specific to Webpack, the initial `implementation of module federation <https://webpack.js.org/concepts/module-federation/>`_ is in Webpack.

+  Module Library
+    Module libraries are a collection of related modules co-located in a repository together (``frontend-app-*``) in the :term:`Module Architecture`.
+As an example, a library might be named ``frontend-app-learning``, and it would contain modules such as courseware, course outline, progress page, and dates page.
+A module library may contain :term:`Modules <Module>` of all different subtypes.

+    Note that this stands in contrast to how the ``frontend-app-*`` repositories were used in the :term:`Micro-frontend Architecture`.

   Open edX Frontend
     The complete set of interfaces shown to a user of an Open edX instance.
 Includes at least one independently deployed :term:`Site` and zero or more :term:`Federated Modules <Federated Module>`.